 Thank you for your attention and support,

 FY22 was to be the year that student organizations reaffirm their commitment to participate in the SOFO financial structure and operations.
 This process generally recurs every 4 years and also serves to reestablish the relationship between the student organization and its Advocate Authority.
-Student organizations will not need to reapply until fall of 2022.
-Since the application forms (now 2 pages) have to be current for FY23, no renewals will be accepted prior to September of 2022.
+Student organizations will not need to reapply until 2023.
+A form specific to renewals is being developed.
+Please do not submit a New Account Application form when attempting to renew.
+No renewals will be accepted prior to April of 2023.

-As of September 2021, SOFO will only accept fully approved voucher requests submitted at the SOFO service counter during regular business hours.
+SOFO only accepts fully approved voucher requests submitted at the SOFO service counter during business hours.
 These must be signed in wet ink and include original supporting documentation as per SOFO requirements.
-Transactions submitted by email will no longer be accepted.
+Transactions submitted by email will not be accepted.

 Quarterly Account Reconciliations

-Student financial officers will need to reconcile their group’s accounts with SOFO quarterly again.
+Student financial officers must reconcile their group’s accounts with SOFO quarterly.
 For fall quarter, we ask that student officers prepare a reconciliation as soon as possible.
-In previous years, a reconciliation of the spring and/or summer terms was required to activate an account for the new academic year.
-Since many of you may have not reconciled your accounts before, your group’s account will not be penalized (frozen) if it takes you most of fall quarter to complete it.
+A reconciliation of the spring and/or summer terms was required to activate an account for the new academic year.
 Please be sure to stop by the service counter for help.

 Beginning winter quarter, student officers will need to submit their reconciliations at the end of each quarter.
 They will not be able to submit any transactions the following term until the reconciliation is completed for the previous one.
-SOFO will likely add additional hours during reading week to accommodate reconciliations and separate them from transaction requests, which tend to increase around the same time.
+Student groups should not engage in financial activity if their accounts are frozen or if they have not met the reconciliation requirement for the quarter.

 Individual Student Group SOFO Listservs